inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/docker_sql/readme.md

 <hr />

 ## CONNECT TO POSTGRES WITH PGADMIN
-PCLI is not the most convenient method to query the DB.
+PGCLI is not the most convenient method to query the DB.
 It is great if you just want to check something quickly.
 For more extensive querying it is more convenient to use pgAdmin, a web-based GUI tool to interact with a Postgres database.

 We will use the pgAdmin Docker image to create a container running pgAdmin.
 Postgres will run in one container and pgAdmin will run in a second container.
 Since the containers are independent, we will need to set up a network to connect them.